xp44mm/Notebook/F#/Programming with Objects.md

 val it : LabelInfo =  LabelInfo  {Font = [Font: Name=Courier New, Size=36, ...];
 ```

 Optional arguments must always appear last in the set of arguments accepted by a method.
-They’re usually used as named arguments by callers.
+They're usually used as named arguments by callers.
 At the call site, this is done using the syntax `argument-name = argument-value`.
 If the argument has type `'T option`, then argument-value must have type `'T`.

 ```F#
 type LabelInfo ... =